FrankWuChinHung/About-me/README.md

 # About me

-I have several years of experience in the financial industry, but I am currently planning to transition into the field of information technology.
+I have several years of experience in the financial industry, but now I work into the field of information technology.
 Through self-learning and professional training, I am pursuing my passion in this direction.

 Previously, I worked as a corporate finance professional, it giving me a strong understanding of financial business operations.
 However, I quickly discovered my passion for information technology and decided to shift my career focus in this direction.